dandan154/IndustrialTeamProject/README.md

 # wrld.time.js
 wrld.time.js allows for the use of heatmaps on a WRLD3D map.
 ## Setup/Installation
-#### Style Sheet Dependencies
+#### Dependencies
-wrld.time.js examples require the following CDN style sheets.
-Include these in the head of your file.
+wrld.time.js includes several additional dependencies.
+These are included to help get you up and running as quickly as possible using our built in examples.
+Append these to the top of your file.

 ##### Standard leaflet CSS
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/leaflet/1.2.0/leaflet.css" />
 ##### wrld.time.js Custom Style sheet